-Today the European Commission launches the 16thEUROPEANMOBILITYWEEK, a flagship campaign for Mobility and Transport, taking place from 16 to 22 September 2017.
+Today the European Commission launches the 16th, a flagship campaign for Mobility and Transport, taking place from 16 to 22 September 2017.
 More than 2000 towns from Europe and beyond have organised events to encourage residents to try out alternatives to traditional means of transport, generally culminating in a Car-Free Day.
 This is in line with the theme of this year campaign: ‘Clean, shared and intelligent mobility’ and its call-to-action ‘Sharing gets you further’.
-At the same time, the Commission is launching a call for applications for this year’s award for sustainable urban mobility planning (SUMP Award).
+At the same time, the Commission is launching a call for applications for this year’s (SUMP Award).
 This year's award focuses on shared mobility to promote intelligent and clean transport, the same theme as EUROPEANMOBILITYWEEK.

 Violeta Bulc, Commissioner for Transport said: “Shared mobility is a smart and innovative emerging model of transportation, with the potential to reduce the number of vehicles on the roads: for example, for each shared car, 15 private cars are off the road.
 But it's not only about cars; we are witnessing a real spurt of shared bike systems in cities and towns across the EU.
 We need to ensure that the future of urban mobility is both shared and sustainable."